GreasyBacon/spotifytestapp/README.md

-# Spotify Accounts Authentication Examples
+# Merge Yo' Playlists

-This project is an attempt to create a small application to allow users to merge their Spotify playlists using a simple web application.
+This project is an attempt to create a small web application to allow users to merge their Spotify playlists and share with their friends or the world!

 It is also a chance for me to come to terms on using the "Authorization Code flow" present in the Spotify API.

+## Why the name 'Merge Yo' Playlists'?

+Because it's incredibly ironic, as I'm pretty damn white.
+Plus, I love [this joke](https://www.youtube.com/watch?v=OP3xf6BFEIo) in Parks and Rec to death.

 ## Installation